 GIA created a free 4Cs app, providing diamond knowledge on-the-go as well as access to their Retailer Lookup and Report Check services.
 (That way you’ll know right away if your jeweler has given you an official GIA diamond grading report or not.)
-Download it for iPad, iPhone or on Google Play.
+Download it for iPad or iPhone.

 With all these resources, you’ll be a diamond expert in no time.
 Be gone, diamond shopping anxiety!